jimmychenweijian/jimmychenweijian.github.io/_posts/2026-02-24-applied-data-science-project.md

 We can see:

 - TF-IDF + Naive Bayes performs extremely poorly on Neutral (0.01).
+- TF-IDF + (SVD) + LSTM records 0.00 Neutral recall, meaning the model failed to correctly identify any Neutral samples.
-- Even LSTM only achieves 0.31 Neutral recall.
+- Even Embedding + LSTM only achieves around 0.31–0.43 Neutral recall.
 - Logistic Regression performs the best for Neutral (0.64).

 This likely happens because:

 - Dataset imbalance – The Positive class dominates the dataset.
 - Neutral reviews often contain mixed or less strong sentiment words.
-- Many Neutral reviews may contain slight positive words, causing the model to classify them as Positive.
+- Many Neutral reviews may contain slight positive wording, causing models to classify them as Positive.
+- In the TF-IDF + LSTM setup, dimensionality reduction (SVD) may have removed subtle Neutral-related features, making it harder for the model to differentiate Neutral from Positive.

 #### 6.2 Sample review